 If you do a clf command clears the current plot.
 While a clf command is often good at the start of xx.sce file that is doing plots, you don't want it in the middle or it will blank the graph you just carefully drew.

-If you do a clc command, it clears the console window but does change plots, variables or functions.
-Not very useful.
+If you do a clc command, it clears the console window but does not change plots, variables or functions.
+Not very useful unless you are the instructor.